 - Key Result 3: Reduce Customer Acquisition Cost (CAC) on paid social channels from $120 to $90.

-For technical teams, OKRs bridge the gap between writing code and delivering user value.
+For technical teams, OKR closes the gap between writing code and delivering user value.

-Objective: Deliver a flawless, frictionless onboarding experience for new users.
+Objective: Deliver a clean, fast onboarding experience for new users.

-People and culture metrics are notoriously difficult to track, but OKRs provide a structured way to measure human impact.
+People and culture metrics are notoriously hard to track, but OKR gives you a structured way to measure human impact.

-Objective: Create high-impact, confident leaders across the business.
+Objective: Build high-impact, confident leaders across the business.

-Resource: Need more inspiration for your specific team?
-Download our complete D****epartment-Specific OKR Swipe File, featuring over 50 real-world examples ready to be adapted to your business.
+Resource: need more inspiration for your team?
+Read our Best OKR Examples guide, with over 50 real-world examples you can adapt to your business.

-Rolling out OKRs requires change management.
-If you dump a new framework on your team on a Friday afternoon, it will fail by Monday.
-Here is the exact 90-day blueprint we use to ensure successful adoption.
+Rolling out OKR is a change management project.
+If you dump a new framework on the team on a Friday afternoon, it’ll be dead by Monday.
+Here is the 90-day blueprint we use.

-Before presenting OKRs to the wider team, leadership must be aligned on why this change is happening.
+Before you present OKR to the wider team, leadership has to be aligned on why this change is happening.

 -

-Define the ‘Why’: Be clear about what problems OKR will solve (e.g., poor communication, missed deadlines, lack of focus).
+Define the why.
+Be clear about the problem OKR is solving (poor communication, missed deadlines, lack of focus).

 -